RS-PYTHON/RS-PYTHON.github.io/_pages/index.md

   - image_path: /assets/images/architecture/stac.jpg
     alt: "RS-Server Catalog"
     title: "RS-Server Catalog"
-    excerpt: "RS-Server provides a Catalog compliant with the SpatioTemporal Asset Catalog (STAC) format. "
+    excerpt: "RS-Server provides a Catalog compliant with the SpatioTemporal Asset Catalog (STAC) format.
+It also provides an access control per Collection on top of STAC endpoints.
+Using a standard format like STAC aims to standardize the way geospatial asset metadata is structured and queried.
+A “spatiotemporal asset” refers to any file that represents information about the Earth captured at a specific place and time."
     url: "/portfolio/catalog"
     btn_label: "Read More"
     btn_class: "btn--primary"